Oklahoma State Cowboys basketball: Henry Iba era (1934–70)

-Henry Iba came to Oklahoma A&M College in 1934 and remained for 36 years.
-He retired after the 1969–70 season.
+Henry Iba came to Oklahoma A&M College in 1934, where he remained for 36 years, retiring after the 1969–70 season.
 For most of his tenure at A&M/OSU, he doubled as athletic director.

 Iba's teams were methodical, ball-controlling units that featured weaving patterns and low scoring games.
 Iba's "swinging gate" defense (a man-to-man with team flow) was applauded by many, and is still effective in today's game.
 He was known as "the Iron Duke of Defense".

-Iba's Aggies became the first to win consecutive NCAA titles (1945 and 1946).
-His 1945–46 NCAA champions were led by Bob Kurland, the game's first seven-foot player.
-They beat NYU in the 1945 finals and North Carolina in the 1946 finals.
+Iba's Aggies became the first to win consecutive NCAA national championship titles (in 1945 and 1946).
+They beat NYU in the 1945 national championship and North Carolina in the 1946 national championship.
 He was voted coach of the year in both seasons.
-His 1945 champions also defeated National Invitation Tournament champion, DePaul, and 6' 9" center George Mikan in a classic Red Cross Benefit game.
+His two national title teams were led by Bob Kurland, the game's first seven-foot player.
+Additionally, Iba's 1945 team defeated National Invitation Tournament champion, DePaul, and 6' 9" center George Mikan in a classic Red Cross Benefit game.
 Iba's 1949 and 1951 teams also reached the Final Four of the NCAA Tournament.

-Oklahoma A&M/Oklahoma State teams won 655 games, 14 Missouri Valley Championships, and one Big Eight Championship, in 36 seasons with Iba as head men's basketball coach.
+In conference play, Oklahoma A&M/Oklahoma State teams won 655 games, 14 Missouri Valley championships, and one Big Eight championship in 36 seasons with Iba as head men's basketball coach.

 "Mr. Iba," as he is still popularly known at OSU, remained a fixture on campus until his death in 1993, often giving advice to players during practice.
 One seat in the southeast concourse level of Gallagher-Iba Arena (which was renamed in his honor in 1987) remains unused in his honor.